 Become a DOLI Instructor

-Every January, OBA begins a five-month training program (evenings and weekends only) to prepare a new cadre of DOLI instructors for the outdoor work at hand.
+Twice a year, OBA begins a five-month training program (evenings and weekends only) to prepare a new cadre of DOLI instructors for the outdoor work at hand.
 If you have an interest in becoming a DOLI instructor, please contact OBA regarding getting involved.